maninak/ts-xor/README.md

 ## Tests and Coverage

 The library `ts-xor` is fully covered with acceptance and mutation tests against the typescript compiler itself.
-The tests can be found inside the `test` folder.
+The tests can be found inside the [`test`](https://github.com/maninak/ts-xor/tree/master/test) folder.

-To run all tests locally, execute the following command inside the cloned ts-xor folder:
+To run all tests locally, execute the following command inside your git-cloned `ts-xor` folder:

 ```sh
 npm test